Stem cell therapy and multiple sclerosis

 with MS each year

-There are estimated to be about 100,000 individuals living with MS in the UK and 5,000 individuals are freshly diagnosed with the disorder every year.
+There are estimated to be about 100,000 individuals living with MS in the UK and 5,000 individuals are freshly diagnosed with the disease every year.

 MS remains with you for life once you have been diagnosed, but medication and expert assistance can help patients handle the disease and its symptoms to live a long life.